-The Company's working capital deficiency was \$1,093,007 as of September 30, 2017, which included a note payable of \$1,235,853.
-The Company has no material income from operations and any improvement in working capital results primarily from the issuance of share capital.
+The Company's working capital was \$2,469,867 as of December 31, 2017, which included a note payable of \$1,271,111.
+The Company has no material income from operations and any improvement in working capital results primarily from the issuance of share capital and long-term debt.

-On July 17, 2017, the Company completed the debt funding arrangement with Cordiant for debt financing of up to US\$13 million on the Senior Loan and US\$9.5m on the Subordinated Loan for Hudson's White Mountain Anorthosite Project in Greenland through its 100% owned Greenland subsidiary, Hudson Greenland A/S. Cordiant committed to both the Senior Loan and Subordinated Loan; the European Investment Bank will not participate in the funding arrangement.
+On July 17, 2017, the Company completed the debt funding arrangement with Cordiant for debt financing of up to US\$13 million on the Senior Loan and US\$9.5 million on the Subordinated Loan for Hudson's White Mountain Anorthosite Project in Greenland through its 100% owned Greenland subsidiary, Hudson Greenland A/S. Cordiant committed to both the Senior Loan and Subordinated Loan; the European Investment Bank will not participate in the funding arrangement.
 On August 1, 2017, the Company drew down the Subordinated Loan for US\$9.5 million.
-Subsequent to September 30, 2017, US\$8.4 million was advanced from the credit facility of the Senior Loan of which US\$4.5 has been drawn down but currently is in the blocked account until required by the Company.
+On October 10, 2017 and November 7, 2017, the Company withdrew US\$3.9 million and US\$4.5 million of the Senior Loan.
+Subsequent to December 31, 2017, the Company withdrew the remaining US\$4.6 million from the Senior Loan.

-The continued development of the Company's properties over the next 12 months will depend on the Company's ability to complete the construction of the project within budget or obtain additional financing to do so.
+The continued development of the Company's properties over the next 12 months will depend on the Company's ability to complete the construction of the project and obtain the required financing to do so.
 While the Company has some ability to reduce its budgets and expenditures, which could extend the time before which it would need to raise additional funds, any such actions could have a negative effect on its business.
 The Company has limited financial resources and there is no assurance that additional funding will be available to allow the Company to fulfill its obligations on the other existing exploration properties beyond the anorthosite development project.
-Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and the possible, partial or total loss of the Company's interest in the Greenland exploration licenses overseen by the Government of Greenland, Mineral Licence and Safety
+Failure to obtain additional financing could result in delay or indefinite postponement of the completion of the Project and further exploration and the possible, partial or total loss of the Company's interest in the Greenland exploration licenses overseen by the Government of Greenland, Mineral Licence and Safety Authority ("MLSA").

-Authority ("MLSA").
 The Company may, in the future, be unable to meet its obligations under such agreements to which it is a party and consequently, the Company's interest in the properties subject to such agreements could be jeopardized.